chef-boneyard/chef-rfc/rfc029-governance-policy.md

 * The rules of election and membership outlined in this section may be varied by a resolution of the CBGB supported by more than two thirds of its voting membership.

-* All Project contributors are welcome as participants and observers at CBGB meetings
+* All Project contributors are welcome as participants and observers at CBGB meetings.

 #### Selection and Succession